 As mentioned above, the sponsoring partner will need to show that they make at least 100% of the Federal Poverty Guidelines.
 So you want to be absolutely certain that you meet these financial criteria and that you can substantiate your income before applying.

 This means you will want to save paystubs or any other record of income in order to prove that you make a sufficient amount of money.
-As of 2021, a household of 2 people must make a minimum of $17,420 per year.
 If you don’t earn a sufficient income, a joint financial sponsor may submit an affidavit of support.

 6. Monitor Your Social Media Output